beigeworm/PoshCord-C2/README.md

 **SETUP**
 1. make a discord bot at https://discord.com/developers/applications/
 2. add the bot to your discord server
-3. Give these permissions in Oauth2 tab and copy link into browser url bar
+3. Give these permissions in Oauth2 tab and copy link into a browser url bar

 ![Screenshot_1](https://github.com/beigeworm/PoshCord-C2/assets/93350544/b8634f20-7d76-48fb-a159-89ac02303abd)